-How will I know how my child is doing and how will you help me to support my child's learning?
+• How will I know how my child is doing and how will you help me to support my child's learning?

-The ARB uses Home / School Communication files.
-These files are sent home each day.
-Families have the opportunity to add their comments within these files to ensure effective communication between home / school is upheld and any additional support is identified.
+The ARB uses Home / School Communication books for pupils who travel by taxi.
+These are sent home each day.
+Families have the opportunity to add their comments within these books to ensure effective communication between home / school is upheld and any additional support is identified.
 Parents can speak to the class teacher at any time to keep up to date with their child's progress; if further information is required the school will make an appointment with the parent to discuss all aspects of progress with the families.